 Subscribe to this Lawfare contributor via RSS.

-Several legal aid organizations filed a class-action lawsuit on Feb.
-12 in New York challenging the U.S. Immigration and Customs Enforcement practice of denying in-person hearings to immigrants.
+In the latest salvo in a long debate over the use of video teleconferencing (VTC) technology in immigration courts, several legal aid organizations filed a class-action lawsuit on Feb.
+12 in New York challenging the U.S. Immigration and Customs Enforcement (ICE) practice of denying in-person hearings to immigrants.